bohlinger/wavyMini/README.md

 https://help.github.com/en/articles/cloning-a-repository
 2. To make it consistent please use as target location your home directory e.g.: ~/wavyMini.

+### HELP
+Executable files usually have help function which can be read using e.g.:
+./executable.py -h

 ### Preparations
 1. Store your credentials for Copernicus in ~/.netrc:
 ```